endless-sky/endless-sky-wiki/PlayersManual.md

 Once you have explored a system, your ship's computer remembers the commodity prices there.
 When you are trying to pick out a trade good to invest in, you can press the map key ('M' by default) to view your map.
 The systems will be color-coded according to the prices of the selected commodity.
 You can also click on any star system to view the exact prices of each commodity.

 To buy more than one ton of a given trade good at a time, you can hold down the shift key (5x), the control key (20x), or both (100x).
+For players with enormous cargo fleets, the alt / option key (500x) can be used in combination with those other keys to sell up to 50,000 tons of cargo per click.

 ##Job Board (J)##